Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 🔁 iOS Shortcut “Sync New Contacts”	Finds unsynced contacts and calls the Worker 🪄 Requirements

-iPhone or iPad with Shortcuts app
+iPhone or iPad with the Shortcuts app

 Zoho CRM account + API credentials